 Mayor James Davis has announced that work will start in June on replacing the 25th Street Pedestrian Bridge, which enables pedestrians to walk over the railroad tracks that separate Avenue E and Prospect Avenue.

-The bridge is one of three that cross the Light Rail in Bayonne.
-Others are at 22nd Street and 30th Street.
+The bridge is one of the crossings over the Light Rail in Bayonne.
+Others nearby are at 22nd Street and 30th Street.

 “The current bridge has needed to be replaced for a long time,” Davis said.
 “We are grateful to the State of New Jersey for providing the majority of the funding needed to complete this important project.”